PythonRSAS/pythonrsas.github.io/_posts/2022-07-23-1-Dynamic-programming.md

 ## Compare run time

-Below we compare three different algorithms for this simple problem.
+Below we compare three different algorithms for this simple problem on their running time.
+Recursion is the slowest one by far.

+Note that the iterative loop or bottom-up method has $$O(1)$$ space complexity as we reuse the name to represent the previous number.

 <div class="code-head"><span>code</span>compare algorithms.py</div>